Codie-Shannon/WallpaperEngineV2/README.md

 # Wallpaper Engine
-Set an Image or Video as your Desktop Wallpaper on a Single Monitor Windows 10 / 11 Device.
-Note, this project utilizes the WPF and UWP .NET Frameworks.
+Set an image or video as your desktop wallpaper on a single monitor Windows 10 / 11 device.
+Note, this project combines the WPF and UWP .NET Frameworks.

 # What I Learned